-TennEra LLC's financial statements include the activity of two subsidiaries, Genera Energy, Inc. and Genera Energy Crops, LLC.
-TennEra, LLC, contracts with Genera Energy, Inc. for the overall management authority and responsibility to operate the Biomass
+TennEra LLC's financial statements include the activity of two subsidiaries, Genera Energy, Inc. and Genera Energy Crops,

-Innovation Park and to complete TennEra, LLC's contractual obligations toward the University of Tennessee Research Foundation's State Biofuel Initiative.
+LLC.
+TennEra, LLC, contracts with Genera Energy, Inc. for the overall management authority and responsibility to operate the Biomass Innovation Park and to complete TennEra, LLC's contractual obligations toward the University of Tennessee Research Foundation's State Biofuel Initiative.

 The Center for Advanced Scientific Support and Engineering Technology (ASSET.TN) is also a wholly owned nonprofit subsidiary of the University of Tennessee Research Foundation.
 The management of the property, activities, and affairs of the ASSET.TN is vested in its board of directors.
-The board is composed of nine individuals, seven of whom are voting directors and two that are nonvoting directors.
-As of June 30, 2013, ASSET.TN had total assets of \$175,317 and total revenues of \$198.829.
+The board is composed of nine voting directors.
+As of June 30, 2014, ASSET.
+TN had total assets of \$305,549 and total revenues of \$210,560.

 The Cherokee Farm Development Corporation (CFDC) is another wholly owned nonprofit subsidiary of the University of Tennessee Research Foundation.
 The management of the property, activities, and affairs of CFDC are vested in its board of directors.
 The board is composed of five voting directors.
-As of June 30, 2013, CFDC had total assets of \$142,315 and total revenue of \$240,648.
+As of June 30, 2014, CFDC had total assets of \$144,689 and total revenue of \$578,801.